vthz/Bug-Tracker-Using-Django/README.md

 4. Edit/Update Projects.
 5. See count of currently active Projects and Bugs.

 NOTE: I was focused on functionality this time.
-Hopefully, I will imporove other aspects as well in future.
+Hopefully, I will improve other aspects as well...in future.